 If you're mixing by hand or using a stand mixer, add the oil and the salt to the flour and mix thoroughly.
 Then add the remainder of the dry ingredients (except the yeast).
 Slowly add the liquid, and then the yeast until you have a sticky mix.
 Turn the mix onto a floured board and knead until you have a silky and pliable dough.
 (There are Help videos and articles in the Useful Web and YouTube links on the left-hand side of this page).
 Place the dough in an oiled bowl and cover.
 Leave for an hour somewhere warm until the dough has doubled in size.

 1. Tip the dough onto a scale and weigh it.

-4. Drag the dough down the worktop to help create surface tension on the outside of the dough.
+4. Drag the dough down the worktop to help create surface tension outside the dough.

 5. Repeat the process with the smaller piece of dough.

-6. Place the small dough on top of the large dough and flatten lightly.
+6. Place the small dough on top of the large dough (in the centre) and flatten lightly.

-7. With a finger or the handle of a wooden spoon, make a hole in the centre of the small boule and follow this down through both pieces until you reach the worktop.
+7. Flour or oil the handle of a wooden spoon.
+Make a hole in the centre of the small boule and follow this down through both pieces until you reach the worktop.
 It will help bind the two together.

 8. Cover and leave somewhere warm for about 45 - 60 minutes until it has doubled in size.